opengrail/opengrail.github.io/_posts/2016-01-03-datomic-entity-components.md

 On the upside, it is still all standard Clojure so it's a huge win from an expressivity and eco-system perspective compared to DB functions in other embedded language systems in major databases such as Oracle, Postgres or MySQL.

-##Should there be more out of the box from Datomic?
+**Should there be more out of the box from Datomic?**

 Yes and no... its hard to argue that these needs are universal.
 In fact, the semantics of retraction are not obvious or easily agreed.
 For example, should elements not in the list be automatically deleted?
 In this case yes, but we can imagine many conditions where that would not be the most obvious / desired behaviour.
+Nicer debug tooling would be nice though!

 **Thanks**

 Thanks for making it through.
 I have a better understanding of database functions on Datomic after writing this, so I hope that's true for you too!

 Zing me or ping me if this was useful via Twitter.